-Are all agents required to complete the RVT?
+Are all agents required to complete the responsible vendor training (RVT)?
 Is there a deadline by which agents must complete the RVT?

 Yes.
 See COMAR 14.17.15.05C.
 All registered agents employed at any licensed dispensary location must complete an MCA-approved RVT by January 1, 2025.
-MCA recently issued a notice granting an additional six months for registered grower and processor agents to complete an RVT course.
+MCA recently issued a notice granting an additional six months for registered grower and processor agents to complete an RVT course that best aligns with their assigned duties.
+During this extension, the MCA will be evaluating what training coursework is best suited to meet this goal.
 Registered agents who are employed by cannabis registrants, i.e. independent testing laboratories, transporter businesses, security guard companies, or waste disposal companies, are not required to complete RVT.